Simon Baron-Cohen: Empathizing-systemizing (E-S) theory

-In 1997, Baron-Cohen developed the empathizing-systemizing (E-S) theory.
+In 2003, Baron-Cohen developed the empathizing-systemizing (E-S) theory.
 Empathizing includes both cognitive empathy (imagining what someone else is thinking or feeling) and affective empathy (responding with an appropriate emotion to what someone is thinking or feeling).
 Systemizing is the drive to analyse or construct rule-based systems to understand how things work.
 A system is defined as anything that follows if-and-then patterns or rules.

 The E-S theory argues that typical females on average score higher on empathizing relative to systemizing (they are more likely to have a brain of type E), and typical males on average score higher on systemizing relative to empathizing (they are more likely to have a brain of type S).
 Autistic people are predicted to score as an extreme of the typical male (they are more likely to have a brain of type S or extreme type S).
 These predictions were confirmed in a 2018 online study of 600,000 non-autistic people and 36,000 autistic people.
+This has been confirmed in a large meta-analysis of 34 studies involving 1.2 million people.
 This also confirmed that autistic people on average are "hyper-systemizers".

 Working with the personal genomics company 23andMe, Baron-Cohen's team studied 56,000 genotyped individuals who had taken the Systemizing Quotient.
 He and his colleagues found that the common genetic variants associated with systemizing overlapped with the common genetic variants associated with autism.
 Baron-Cohen concluded that the genetics of autism not only includes genes associated with disability, but also include genes associated with talent in pattern recognition and understanding how things work.
+In his 2020 book The Pattern Seekers, Baron-Cohen explored the idea that 'if-and-then' hyper-systemising is the basis of invention, and celebrates how autistic people played a key role in the evolution of human invention.